JetBrains/kotlin-web-site/docs/topics/kmm/kmm-getting-started.md

 [//]: # (title: Get started with Kotlin Multiplatform Mobile)
 [//]: # (description: cross platform mobile development, android vs ios development)

 > Kotlin Multiplatform Mobile is in [Alpha](components-stability.md).
-Language features and tooling may change in future Kotlin versions.
+Language features and tooling may change in future
+> Kotlin versions.
+>
+> Beta is expected in spring 2022.
+See [KMM Beta Roadmap](https://youtu.be/LE-Dy9XCLxk) video
+> to learn about upcoming features.
 >
 {type="note"}